aaron-grau/curic/react/projects/synthesizer/README.md

   ```

 * Setup your entry file `synthesizer.jsx` to render your app into the into the
- `root` container.
+ `root` container of your `index.html`.
 * Configure your webpack setup in `webpack.config.js` to compile all of your JS
  into a `bundle.js`.
-* Run `wepback --watch` and test that your app renders before moving on.
-Make sure to source your bundle file in `index.html`.
+* Sure your bundle file in `index.html`.
+Run `wepback --watch` and test that your app renders before moving on.

 [lodash]:https://lodash.com/docs

 ## Phase 2: Notes and Tones

 #### `Note` Class

+You need a `Note` class which you will use to
+actually play tones using the `start` and `stop` functions.
+We are providing the
+code for this phase.

 * Make a `note.js` file inside of your `util` folder.
 * Copy and paste the following into your `note.js`.